 In addition, creating informal emails creates a relaxed atmosphere and helps you connect to your audience better.
 Of course, this doesn’t mean one should drop all formality and start using slang in emails.
 Balance is the key here!

 Start the conversation

-Just as in cold calling – you need to ask the right questions and make one-way conversation into two-way one.
+Just as in cold calling – you need to ask the right questions and make a one-way conversation into a two-way one.
 In sales outsourcing, business development representatives often ask their prospects of their biggest issue with their field of interest or how they can assist them.

 It’s important to remember to experiment and see which questions trigger your prospects to respond, start the conversation and eventually book a meeting.

 Measuring, tracking and optimizing